REVELATION IS HISTORY

 The wildest speculations abound, even in the Churches of God.

-Many of these ideas are far fetched and yet they keep on being repeated and taught, which I suppose is not surprising seeing the final Church era is said to be blind (Rev 3:17).
+Many of these ideas are far-fetched and yet they keep on being repeated and taught, which I suppose is not surprising seeing the final Church era is said to be blind (Rev 3:17).

-The Protestant Reformation, which began in the 16th century, has had a lasting influence on the understanding of the book of Revelation in the Churches of God.
-In the original introduction to the 1611 King James Bible, we see that the translators correctly and unashamedly identified "that man of sinne" (II Thes 2) as the office of the Papacy.
-The Protestants commonly applied the Biblical "day for a year" principle to the prophecies of Rev 12 and 13, explaining them as the Catholic Church treading down "apostate" Christians for 1260 years, from the 4th century until the 16th century.
-In response to Protestant beliefs such as this, and as a counter to the whole Reformation movement, the Catholics instigated the Counter Reformation in an effort to dispel the new teachings.
+In the original introduction to the 1611 King James Bible, we see that the Protestant translators correctly and unashamedly identified "that man of sinne" (II Thes 2) as the office of the Papacy, i.e. the head of the Catholic Church.
+The Protestants commonly applied the Biblical "day for a year" principle (Num 14:34, Eze 4:6) to the prophecies of Rev 12 and 13, explaining them as the Catholic Church treading down dissenting Christians for 1260 years, from the 4th century until the 16th century.
+The "woman sitting on a scarlet beast" in Rev 17 was also thought to represent the Roman Church.

 This of necessity involved alternative explanations of prophecies.